-New state legislation aimed at decreasing the number of accidents caused by distracted driving went into effect on October 1, 2011.
-The Washoe County Sheriff’s Office has received numerous inquiries about Nevada’s new cell phone and texting laws and offers the following information for drivers.
-The goal of Nevada’s ‘hand free’ legislation is to save lives.
+State legislation aimed at decreasing the number of accidents caused by distracted driving went into effect on October 1, 2011.
+The Washoe County Sheriff’s Office has received numerous inquiries about Nevada’s cell phone and texting laws and offers the following information for drivers.
+The goal of Nevada’s ‘hands free’ legislation is to save lives.
 According to information from AAA’s Foundation for Traffic Safety, distracted driving, including the use of cell phones, is one of the major contributors to automobile accidents.
 Statistics show that between 4,000 and 8,000 crashes related to distracted driving occur every day in the United States.
 In the course of a year, distracted driving such as cell phone use, eating or drinking while driving, or anything else that takes your mind and eyes off the road, contributes to as many as one-half of the 6 million crashes reported annually in this country.

 A 2010 AAA study also showed that the majority of drivers (62 percent) feel that talking on a cell phone is a very serious threat to safety, but they do not always behave accordingly or believe that others share these views.
 In fact, nearly 70 percent of those surveyed admitted to talking on their phones and 24 percent said they read or sent text messages or emails while driving in the previous month.

-Nevada’s new texting law “makes it a crime for a person to manually type or enter text into a cellular telephone or other similar device, or to send or read data using any such device, while operating a motor vehicle.
+Nevada’s texting law “makes it a crime for a person to manually type or enter text into a cellular telephone or other similar device, or to send or read data using any such device, while operating a motor vehicle.
 The law further prohibits a person from using such a device for voice communications unless the device is used with an accessory which allows the person to communicate without using his or her hands, with certain limited exceptions.”

-According to this new legislation, drivers must use hands-free equipment in order to make or receive phone calls on cell phones or other wireless communications devices.
+According to this legislation, drivers must use hands-free equipment in order to make or receive phone calls on cell phones or other wireless communications devices.
 Violation of this law is a “primary offense,” meaning that law enforcement needs no other reason to stop a vehicle.